nebari-dev/nebari/docs/source/08_integrations/2_clearml.md

 # ClearML

-ClearML Integration comes built in with QHub, here is how you would enable this integration.
+ClearML integration comes built in with QHub, here is how you would enable this integration.
+Currently ClearML integration is only supported on Google Cloud Platform.

 ## Setting subdomain DNS Record for ClearML